Stack, Separate and Press

 2. The stacked leg presses firmly against the outside ski through the arch of the foot, and by resisting the forces pushing back, causes the ski to bend, carve, and accelerate.
 Keep your shins flexed forward against the tongues or cuffs of both boots.

-3. It’s essential to avoid pushing aggressively, as this can release the energy from the ski and reduce the duration of the carving action.
+3. It’s essential to avoid pushing too aggressively, as this can release the energy from the ski and reduce the duration of the carving action.

 Video by Shred.Riders